 Today, canyons near that famed gorge — including Horseshoe, Kingfisher, Hideout and Red look much the same as in pre-dam days.

-With its 375 miles of shoreline, more than 600 camping and picnic sites and 100 miles of trails for hiking and mountain biking, the reservoir and surrounding recreation area provide an endless number of activities: windsurfing, scuba diving, waterskiing, backpacking, cross-country skiing.
+With its 375 miles of shoreline, more than 600 camping and picnic sites and 100 miles of trails for hiking and mountain biking, the reservoir and surrounding recreation area provide an endless number of activities: paddleboarding, kayaking, scuba diving, waterskiing, backpacking, cross-country skiing.

 Below the dam to Little Hole, the Green River is called “The Aquarium” with its earned reputation as a premier trout fishing stream.
 The 7-mile Little Hole National Recreation Trail parallels the river and provides access for fly-fishing and hiking.